LubinKerhuel/hugo/content/post/pitot-build/index.md

 #### Wind => $V\_{Pitot} - V\_{gps}$

-The curve below shows the difference between the Ground speed (GPS) with the air speed (Pitot) in function of the plane flight direction.
+The curve below shows the difference between the Ground speed (GPS) with the airspeed (Pitot) in function of the plane flight direction.
 This error (blue dashed points) fit with a sine wave.
 This sine wave is the speed offset added for each plane direction in $[0 \ 2\pi]$ by a wind with a constant strength and direction.
 Sine wave amplitude and phase is the wind strength and direction.

 {{< figure
 src="/img/pitot-darcy-prandtl-speed-error-wind-estimation.png"
 link="/img/pitot-darcy-prandtl-speed-error-wind-estimation.png"
 width="100%"
-title="Experimental result presenting GPS ground speed and Pitot air speed difference in function of the plane direction of 450s flight of the RC Firstar 1600 plane." caption="Blue dots are speed difference between GPS and Pitot.
+title="Experimental result presenting GPS ground speed and Pitot airspeed difference in function of the plane direction of 450s flight of the RC Firstar 1600 plane." caption="Blue dots are speed difference between GPS and Pitot.
 The continuous green curve is the wind sine wave projection on the $\Theta\_{heading}$ plane direction.
 Sine phase is wind direction ($(\pi-1.37*\frac{180}{\pi})=101°$, from East to West) and sine amplitude is wind strength (2.56m/s).
 Pitot values are averaged and under-sample by a factor 5." numbered="true"
 >}}

-This wind estimation is used to compensate the air-speed when comparing the GPS ground speed $V\_{gps}$ with the Pitot air-speed $V\_{Pitot}$ [above](/post/Pitot-build/#gps-vs-air-speed).
+This wind estimation is used to compensate the airspeed when comparing the GPS ground speed $V\_{gps}$ with the Pitot airspeed $V\_{Pitot}$ [above](/post/Pitot-build/#gps-vs-airspeed).

 #### Script